Today we are bringing you book series for teen boys! Finding good stories to keep boys reading is a bit harder as they get older.

 Book Series for Teen Boys

 Once they read one of the books, they are likely to want to continue so be sure to check out the sequels as well.
-These books are all exciting and really great reads that your boys won’t want to put down.
+Make sure you are watching to see when they need more books!

 Brian is stranded after a plane crash and has to survive with only a hatchet.
 The rest of the books in this series are also adventure books and they are very good.

 Thomas finds himself waking up in an elevator and he doesn’t know where he is and he can’t remember anything but his name.
 60 other teen boys are there and a mysterious girl with a message shows up soon.

 Not terribly violent considering the setting but it does include death.
 The Leviathan is an airship and this is a steampunk adventure that will have boys asking for more.

 Will is a 15-year-old boy and is chosen as a Ranger’s Apprentice though he was hoping to be a knight.
 Follow his adventures in this classic good vs. evil story.

 The Ruins of Gorlan (Book 1)The Burning Bridge (Book 2)The Icebound Land (Book 3)The Battle for Skandia (Book 4)The Sorcerer of the North (Book 5)The Siege of Macindaw (Book 6) Erak’s Ransom (Book 7)Kings of Clonmel (Book 8)Halt’s Peril (Book 9)The Emperor of Nihon-Ja (Book 10)The Lost Stories (Book 11)The Royal Ranger (Book 12)